Developer Guide

 Alternative 2: Use

-as input- Pros: Without checking the list, users can tell whether the input is the right appointment they want to mark.
+d/DATE t/TIMEas input- Pros: Without checking the list, users can tell whether the input is the right appointment they want to mark.

 - Cons: It takes more time to type